icos-project/Aggregator/README.md

 Aggregator service provides a simple way to query information about a multi-cluster system.
 It launches a server that, when connected, returns available data about clusters and their states.

+## Interfaces documentation

+### HTTP
+Topology information and infrastructure data is served via HTTP following the data structure defined in the Swagger documentation located at [./docs](./docs).

 ## Modules
 ### Server
 Two different servers are implemented: HTTP and gRPC.
 They listen on the provided port passed as enviroment variable and call the models module every time a client request is received.
 It is possible to choose among any of them to be launched or to start both at the same time.